 The seminars are oriented to povide glimpses of original current or ongoing research across the world presented by prominent researchers directly involved in their development, independtly of their career stage or academic position.

-GIAP’s Seminars, currently in the form of webinars, are taking place roughly every three weeks and are open to the public (for details on how to register see below).
+GIAP’s Seminars, currently in the form of webinars, are taking place roughly every three weeks and are open to the public.

 24/02/21, 18:00 CET

 Postdoctoral researcher in zooarchaeology, University of Rome Torvergata, Italy